Big images of two-dimensional pseudorepresentations: Fullness peers: and

 Let us now establish some assumptions on our fixed residual representation $\ovl{\rho} \colon \Pi \to \GL_2(\F)$.
-Assume that $\ovl{\rho}$ is regular and, after Section \ref{the reducible case}, absolutely irreducible.
-Whenever $\ovl{\rho}$ is absolutely irreducible, assume further that $\det \ovl{\rho}$ is a power of 2, which can always be achieved by twisting $\ovl{\rho}$ by a character by Lemma \ref{detorder2}.
-Furthermore, the twisting operation does not change the field $\E$ by Proposition \ref{generating field fixed by twists}.
-Assume that $[\F \colon \E]$ is a power of 2, which is possible by Lemma \ref{structure of Sigma power of 2}.
-Note that we do not require $\F$ to be the trace algebra of $\ovl{\rho}$ since one may need to make a quadratic extension of the trace algebra in order to make representations well-adapted in the dihedral case.
+Assume that $\ovl{\rho}$ is regular and, after \cref{the reducible case}, absolutely irreducible.
+Whenever $\ovl{\rho}$ is absolutely irreducible, assume further that $\det \ovl{\rho}$ is a power of 2, which can always be achieved by twisting $\ovl{\rho}$ by a character by \cref{detorder2}.
+Furthermore, the twisting operation does not change the field $\E$ by \cref{a0fixedbytwist}.
+Assume that $[\F \colon \E]$ is a power of 2, which is possible by \cref{structure of Sigma power of 2}.
+Note that we do not require $\F$ to be the trace ring of $\ovl{\rho}$ since one may need to make a quadratic extension of the trace ring in order to make representations well-adapted in the dihedral case.